widget-/widgetpad-firmware/README.md

 It consists of (usually) four, five, or nine `panels`, each of which maps to an arrow in most dance rhythm games.

-Each `panel` will have one or more `sensors` to decide whether or not they are `pressed` once a `threshold` is crossed.
+Each `panel` will have one or more `sensors` to decide whether they are `pressed` once a `threshold` is crossed.
 The `panel` will remain `pressed` until the `threshold` minus the `threshold gap` is crossed the other direction.